earthcorp/pleasant-spider/src/pages/index.md

     title: Small things really matter..
     subtitle: 'For example,'
     content: >
-      For example, you can share your customer satisfaction eperience when you talk about your service on your social media page.
+      You can share your customer satisfaction eperience when you talk about your service on your social media page.
 Even though it is a small things, the effect and its credibility is nothing short of an expensive advertisement.
     actions:
       - label: Try Free
         url: /pricing